Skip to main content

 • Parameter And Return Value Types

-Function parameters and return values can set types.
+Function parameters and return values can have types specified.

-To set the parameter type, add a colon after the parameter name and write the type name, indicating that the runtime parameter value (as a number or pointer) will be set to the specified type.
+To specify a parameter's type, add a colon after the parameter name followed by the type name; at runtime, the parameter value (as a number or pointer) will be wrapped into the specified type.

-To set the return value type, add a colon after the closing parenthesis of the function declaration parameter list and write the type name, indicating that the returned runtime value (as a number or pointer) will be set to the specified type.
+To specify the return type, add a colon after the closing parenthesis of the parameter list followed by the type name; at runtime, the returned value (as a number or pointer) will be wrapped into the specified type.

 function createANewUnit(player : TrgPlayer, ut : TrgUnit, loc : TrgLocation) : CUnit, TrgString {